tbarnetlamb/hyphen/README.md

 The difference between Python types and Haskell types
 -----------------------------------------------------

-WE've just described how hyphen creates python types to represent Haskell type constructors and data constructors. *Every* Haskell object viewed from python via hyphen will be given a python type using these types.
+We've just described how hyphen creates python types to represent Haskell type constructors and data constructors. *Every* Haskell object viewed from python via hyphen will be given a python type using these types.
 (Exception: if the type constructor is invisible because